-CGHS students have the opportunity to take courses for free at Southern Connecticut State University (students may take up to 10 courses over their high school career, with a maximum of two courses fall and spring and 1 course each summer), Gateway Community College (limited to 10 students per semester and must have a 3.0 GPA), and Yale University (Yale's early college program is likely on hold for 21-22).
+CGHS students have the opportunity to take courses for free at Southern Connecticut State University (students may take up to 10 courses over their high school career, with a maximum of two courses fall and spring and 1 course each summer), Gateway Community College (limited to 10 students per semester and must have a 3.0 GPA), and Yale University (requires a 3.0 GPA).
 We encourage all of our students to avail themselves of this opportunity.
 Our Early College policy explains the process for how students may take fullest advantage of this opportunity, as well as how they might lose the opportunity.

-Students and families may opt to take in person, remote, or hybrid Early College courses during the 2021-22 school year.
+Students and families may opt to take in person, remote, or hybrid Early College courses during the 2022-23 school year.
 We will revisit this decision based on COVID rates and public safety guidance.